NodeGroup2/GRAGS/README.md

 # GRAGS

 A Hapi app for searching recipes and requesting Tesco shopping lists.

-Available online at []().
+## Installation instructions

+- Clone this repo and `cd` into it
+- Run `npm install` to install all dependencies
+- Ask us for the Tesco API key
+- Create an `.env` file in the root directory, and add line `export TESCO_API_KEY=the-key-here` to it
+- Run `npm start` to start the server
+- Navigate to `http://localhost:4000/` in your browser
+- To run the tests, run `npm test`

 ## General objectives